One of the most common reasons patients come to an urgent care center is acute musculoskeletal injuries, which often require x-rays.

 ● A weekend warrior who twisted his knee hiking

-● A high school basketball player out with an ankle injury
+● A high school basketball player is out with an ankle injury

 ● A working mom with possible pneumonia